Nowaaru/nix-diary/README.md

   Probably the most likely reason for me to not touch this repo for a few months.

+- [ ] Implement a screen recording solution.
+  - 'Nuff said.
+Might look into asciinema for terminal solutions and gpu-screen-recorder for desktop.

-- [ ] Add window rules to enable tearing on full-screen applications.
+- [x] Add window rules to enable tearing on full-screen applications.
   - Turns out that tearing with double buffering is a feat that Linux doesn't like.
 Seems like it's a "deal with it and